timgates42/namedlist/README.txt

 * _asdict(): Returns a dict which maps field names to their corresponding values.

-* _source: A string with the pure Python source code used to create the namedlist class.
-The source makes the namedlist self-documenting.
-It can be printed, executed using exec(), or saved to a file and imported.

 * _fields: Tuple of strings listing the field names.
 Useful for introspection.